What Assets Do You Lose in Chapter 7 Bankruptcy?

 What assets do you lose in Chapter 7 also depends on whether your state allows federal exemptions as an alternative.
 States like California offer debtors a choice between state and federal exemption schemes, providing additional flexibility for asset protection planning.

-Household goods, clothing, and personal items typically receive protection up to several thousand dollars in value.
+Household goods, clothing, and personal items are typically protected up to certain value limits under applicable exemption laws.

 Pre-bankruptcy planning can help protect assets within legal boundaries.
 Converting non-exempt assets to exempt property before filing is permissible if done properly and not considered fraudulent.
 For example, using cash to pay down your mortgage increases protected home equity.